ozhey/GameHub/README.md

 ### Installation

-1. Clone this repository to your local machine
+1. If you don't already have the source files locally, clone the repository to your local machine
     ```sh
     git clone https://github.com/ozhey/GameHub.git
     ```